Stock market today: Wall Street drifts near records as earnings reporting season heats up

 NEW YORK (AP) — Wall Street is hanging around its record heights Tuesday as earnings reporting season for big U.S. companies gets going.

-They helped offset an 8.8% tumble for 3M.
+They helped offset a 10.2% tumble for 3M.
 The maker of Post-it notes and Command strips reported stronger-than-expected profit for the end of 2023, but it also gave a forecast for earnings this year that fell short of analysts’ expectations.

 Earnings season is kicking into gear, and more than a dozen companies in the S&P 500 reported their latest quarterly results Tuesday morning.
 More than 50 are scheduled to follow up later this week, including Tesla and Intel.

-Among Tuesday’s headliners were Johnson & Johnson, which fell 2.4% after reporting weaker profit than expected.
-Verizon Communications rose 4.3% after beating analysts’ profit estimates.
-General Electric also topped expectations, but its stock sank 2.5% after it gave a forecast for profit this quarter that fell short of analysts’ forecasts.
+Among Tuesday’s headliners were Johnson & Johnson, which fell 2.1% after reporting weaker profit than expected.
+Verizon Communications rose 5.9% after beating analysts’ profit estimates.
+Homebuilder D.R.
+Horton sank 8.7% after reporting weaker profit than expected.

 Expectations are relatively low for companies’ profits at the end of 2023.
 Analysts have forecast companies in the S&P 500 will deliver weaker overall earnings per share than a year earlier, which would be the fourth such decline in the last five quarters, according to FactSet.

 Stocks have nevertheless rallied to records, and the S&P 500 returned to an all-time high last week for the first time in two years.
-Much of that is because of expectations for the Federal Reserve to cut interest rates several times this year.
+Much of that is because of expectations for the Federal Reserve to cut interest rates several times this year after hiking them dramatically the last two years.

 Such cuts can boost prices for investments while relaxing the pressure on the economy and financial system.
 The Federal Reserve itself has said it may cut rates three times this year as inflation cools, which would allow the central bank to loosen its leash on the economy.